Time is NOT your Friend

 Here we provide you with many options, some with a time limit, some without.

-We also offer Group fun we call the BugTeeth Run where a group of you travel across the country taking any routes you may think will allow you to complete it in a shorter time than anyone else in your group.
+We also offer Group fun we call the BugTeeth Run where a group of you travel across the country taking any routes you think will allow you to complete it in a shorter time than anyone else in your group.
+Bike, Trike or Cage, its your groups challenge so its up to you.

 Plan accordingly and be safe at all times.